Nelson Eddy: Nightclub act

-The advent of television made inroads in the once-lucrative concert circuits, and in the early 1950s, Eddy considered future career options, eventually deciding to form a nightclub act.
-It premiered in January 1953, with singer Gale Sherwood, his partner, and Ted Paxson, his accompanist.
+The advent of television reduced the profitability of the concert circuit, and in the early 1950s Eddy began considering future career options, eventually deciding to form a nightclub act.
+He said that this decision followed his appearance with MacDonald on This Is Your Life, which led to a personal reunion and discussion of the possibility of working together again.
+Both a nightclub act and an Australian tour were considered, but MacDonald withdrew for health reasons.
+Eddy premiered the act in January 1953 with singer Gale Sherwood, his partner, and Ted Paxson, his accompanist.
 Variety wrote, "Nelson Eddy, vet of films, concerts, and stage, required less than one minute to put a jam-packed audience in his hip pocket in one of the most explosive openings in this city's nightery history....
 Before Eddy had even started to sing, they liked him personally as a warm human being".
 The act continued for the next 15 years and made four tours of Australia.